x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/enable-common-pin-patterns.md

 ---

-# Enable common PIN patterns for voice mail
+# Enable common PIN patterns for voice mail in Exchange Online

 You can enable or disable common Unified Messaging (UM) PIN patterns for Outlook Voice Access users.
 If you enable or disable the common PIN patterns setting on a UM mailbox policy, the setting will apply to all UM-enabled users associated with the UM mailbox policy.
 By default, UM-enabled users can't use common patterns when they create a PIN.